minimusic/DataSubscription/README.md

 ## ARCHITECTURE

-There are currently three distinct flavors of the Publisher/Subscriber code, each with some advantages and disadvantages.
+There are currently three flavors of the Publisher/Subscriber code, each with some advantages and disadvantages.

 1 - `GenericPublisher` requires no boilerplate and has strong contracts in both directions.
 Simply init a `GenericPublisher` instance for the desired data type and it can publish to any object subscribing to the protocol with the matching associated type.
 This requires some complexity to handle "AnySubscriber" type-erasure, but the complexity is all confined to the generic class.
 Unfortunately, due to a limitation of Swift, a subscriber can only conform to the protocol once, so one publisher can broadcast to many subscribers, but no object can subscribe to more than one publisher.
 (One-to-many)

-2 - `ExplicitPublisher` allows for strong many-to-many publishing, but requires that a unique protocol be defined for every publisher, to work around the Swift restrictions on associated types.
+2 - `ExplicitPublisher` allows for strong many-to-many publishing, but requires that an explicit protocol be defined for every publisher, to work around the Swift restrictions on associated types.
 The Publisher must also be subclassed to properly call that custom delegate protocol.
 This version has the most boilerplate, which could be handled with code-generation, but still adds verbose code which could expose more opportunities for errors in implementation.

 3 - `Publisher` differs from the "Generic" version with a weaker protocol contract.
 To support many-to-many broadcast, ALL publishers use the same type-less subscriber protocol, so there is no guarantee that the "correct" type is being consumed.
 Instead, the published data must be tested for type before being consumed.
 This has the advantages of using generics (easier implementation, less verbose code) but also allows for many-to-many architecture.
 This also slightly simplifies the type erasure, as only a concrete type is needed to represent the subscriber protocol, but it needn't be type-less.

-`Publisher` is the current "favorite" balance of compromises, but that could change as each version (and the Swift language) evolves.
+`Publisher` (number 3) is the current "favorite" balance of compromises, but that could change as each version (and the Swift language) evolves.

 ## STATE

-Any publisher can be in one of four states: .unknown, .loading, .loaded, .error.
+A publisher can be in one of four states:

-- Unknown - The Publisher has been created but has no knowledge of the data yet.
+- `.unknown` - The Publisher has been created but has no knowledge of the data yet.
 It has not yet made an attempt to load the data.
-- Loading - A request has been made for new data, but the new data has not yet been loaded.
+- `.loading` - A request has been made for new data, but the new data has not yet been loaded.
 The Loading state may include previous but possibly stale data.
-- Loaded - The publisher has successfully loaded new data (OR could be used for available cached data).
+- `.loaded` - The publisher has successfully loaded new data (OR could be used for available cached data).
 Loaded will always include the data (If it is paged data, it could be an incomplete or "mixed" data state, but it is ready to be presented).
-- Error - An attempt to load the data could not be completed.
+- `.error` - An attempt to load the data could not be completed.
 Error data is included in the state.

 This state should always be consumed by each subscriber with an exhaustive switch statement to ensure that all cases are being considered/handled.
 Ideally, each published data state is mapped to a matching ViewState.

 ## USAGE

-In the example project, all `Publisher` types are created and managed by `Manager` objects, though these could likely be merged into a single object in most cases.
-The manager is the publicly exposed API for subscribing and requesting data refresh, and also responsible for calling endpoints/services and defining the type of data published.
+In the example project the `Publisher` instance is created and driven by a manager conforming to the `ManagerProtocol`.
+The manager sewrves as the public API for subscribing and requesting data refresh, and also responsible for calling endpoints/services and defining the type of data published.
 For now I am only going to describe how to use the final `Publisher` type (third in the list above).
 First we'll instantiate a `Publisher` in our manager object, and then we'll subscribe to it from the UI and handle a data publication.

 ### Create a Publisher